Dispatch

 What this means

-You are not limited to one bot.
-The control panel shows the inboxes your agents have created, and Mail Desk lets you inspect the email inside whichever inbox you select.
+You are not limited to one address.
+Dispatch shows the inboxes your team has created, and Mail Desk lets you work inside whichever inbox you select.

 Open Mail Desk